OliviaKnestaut/idm221-ojk25/Content/CS2_RiverfrontWilm_Content.md

 ### Mood Boards

 After determining some of the main things to focus on improving I began to test font and color pairings.
-I chose an orange/rust and blue/teal color scheme because I felt it captured the historical and industrial roots of the Wilmington Riverfront as well as the river. for my header and title font I chose Reem Kufi, in all caps, and for my body text, I chose Baskerville.
+Below are 3 mood boards I made to narrow down my design concept.
+I chose the first board shown below.
+I went with an orange/rust and blue/teal color scheme because I felt it captured the historical and industrial roots of the Wilmington Riverfront as well as the river. for my header and title font I chose Reem Kufi, in all caps, and for my body text, I chose Baskerville.
 I think the sans-serif and serif fonts have a nice contrast that feels both modern and historical.

 ### Site Maps and Navigation Reorganization